Learning Expectation of Label Distribution for Facial Age and Attractiveness Estimation: Experiments

 In the ChaLearn15 challenge, the best result came from DEX.
 DEX method's success relies on a lot of external age labeled training images (260282 additional photos).
 Under the same setting~(without external data), our method outperforms DEX by a large margin in Table~\ref{tab:csage}.
 On ChaLearn16, the $\epsilon$-error $0.267$ of our approach is closest to the best competition result 0.241~\cite{antipov2016apparent} on the testing set.
 Note that our result is only based on a single model without external age labeled data.
 In~\cite{antipov2016apparent}, they not only used external age labeled data but also employed multi-model ensemble.
 On Morph, our method creates a new state-of-the-art 1.969 MAE.
 To our best knowledge, this is the first time to achieve below two years in MAE on the Morph dataset.

-In short, our DLDL-v2~(ThinAgeNet) outperforms the state-of-the art methods without external age labeled data and multi-model ensemble on ChaLearn15, ChaLearn16 and Morph.
+In short, our DLDL-v2~(ThinAgeNet) outperforms the state-of-the art methods without external age labeled data and multi-model ensemble on ChaLearn15, ChaLearn16, Morph and {UTKFace}.

-\textbf{High Efficiency.} We measure the speed on one M40 GPU with batch size 32 accelerated by cuDNN v5.1.
-The number of parameters and the computation time of forward running of our approach and some previous methods are reported in Table~\ref{tab:csoaage}.
-Since~\cite{niu2016ordinal} and~\cite{chen2017using} do not release pre-trained models, we cannot test the running time and report the number of parameters of these models. ~\cite{rothe2016deep}, \cite{gao2017deep} and~\cite{antipov2016apparent} all used similar network architecture (\ie, VGG16 or VGGFace).
-Since~\cite{antipov2016apparent} employed 11 models, it's model size and running time is 11 times of~\cite{rothe2016deep} and~\cite{gao2017deep}.
+\textbf{High Efficiency.} We measure the speed on one {P40 GPU accelerated by cuDNN v7.6}.
+The number of parameters, {forward/backward memory size, computational complexity (GFlops) and actual inference time} of our approach and some previous methods are reported in Table~\ref{tab:sotanet}.
+Since~\cite{niu2016ordinal} and~\cite{chen2017using} do not release pre-trained models, we cannot test the running time and report the number of parameters of these models. \cite{gao2017deep,rothe2016deep,antipov2017effective,shen2017label,shen2017deep,pan2018mean,tan2018efficient,li2019bridgenet,liu2020similarity,li2021learning,liu2017ordinal,tan2018efficient,li2019bridgenet,liu2020similarity,li2021learning,liu2017ordinal} all used similar network architecture (\ie, VGG-16 or VGGFace).
+Since~\cite{antipov2016apparent} employed 14 models, it's model size and running time is 14 times of~\cite{rothe2016deep} and~\cite{gao2017deep}.
+Compared to the state-of-the-art, DLDL-v2~(ThinAgeNet) achieves the best performance using single model with 36$\times$ fewer parameters and 3$\times$ reduction in inference time.
+Furthermore, we also report DLDL-v2's TinyAgeNet results which achieve a better result~(150$\times$ fewer parameters and 6$\times$ speed improvement) than the original DLDL~\cite{gao2017deep}.

-Compared to the state-of-the-art, DLDL-v2~(ThinAgeNet) achieves the best performance using single model with 36$\times$ fewer parameters and 2.6$\times$ reduction in inference time.
-Furthermore, we also report DLDL-v2's TinyAgeNet results on these datasets.
-The tiny model can achieve a better result~(150$\times$ fewer parameters and 5.5$\times$ speed improvement) than the original DLDL~\cite{gao2017deep}.
+{In addition, we compare ThinAgeNet and TinyAgeNet with some recent network architectures such as ResNet-50~\cite{gustafsson2020energy,berg2021deep,han2015demographic}, ResNet-34~\cite{deng2021pml}, and MobileNet-v2~\cite{savchenko2019efficient}.} {Note that we compute inference time with two different batch sizes ($n$=128 and $n$=1).
+It has been observed in practice that when using a larger batch there is a significant speed up because of parallel computing characteristics of GPU.
+We can see that the TinyAgeNet is the best one among all networks both memory storage overhead and actual inference time.
+It is worth noting that although MobileNet-v2 has a lower theoretical computational complexity, it is still slower than our TinyAgeNet in terms of actual inference time.
+The main reason is that the depth-wise separable convolution in MobileNet-v2 requires efficient convolution computation, which may be still not well supported.}